airspot-dev/krules/README.md

 - [blue-green demo](https://github.com/airspot-dev/knative-bluegreen-demo)

-:heart: &nbsp; Of course, we are, love and support pioneers, so don't esitate to [contact us](mailto:info@airspot.tech)  :email:
+:heart: &nbsp; Of course, we are, love and support pioneers, so don't esitate to [contact us](mailto:info@airspot.tech):email: